ugoiannacchero/bfg_master_unimi/StructuralBiology/README.md

  `ligand_residue = 'LIG'` replace 'LIG' with the actual residue name of your ligand
  <br>
  `active_residues= [102, 154, 178]` generates a list of residue numbers that are considered active in the context of the ligand.
  Each residue number corresponds to a specific amino acid residue in a protein structure.
+102, 154 and 170 are just an example.
  ______________________________________________________________________________________________________________________________

  ## pars_pdb_atoms function